Sanyam07/wordvecpy/README.md

 **VectorEmbedder** is where the magic happens and a text corpus (or chunk of a text corpus) is embedded with word vectors.
 This can be done with both static vector dictionaries like Stanford's various GLoVe embeddings or with dynamic embeddings that are context dependent like Google's ELMO embeddings.

+This package was created to give me experience with creating a custom library and distributing it with PyPi, so any feedback (positive or negative) would be greatly appreciated.

 ## Current Version is 1.0

 The current version 1.0 is significantly different from the previous version.
 Multiple classes from the previous version were removed and redesigned or recombined with new classes in a more organic manner.
 I've done significant testing on this version to make sure everything works properly but it's obviously very time consuming to test every possible combination of interactions.
 If you come across a use case where wordvecpy fails, *please please please* let me know.